 Breakfast bar ideas are the perfect solution for a small family kitchen, as it takes up far less space than a table and chairs and can double up as somewhere to prepare and present food.

-Where to install one depends on the shape and layout of your kitchen, but you could add a raised or dropped breakfast bar into your kitchen island ideas, or add one to a peninsula or at the end of a worktop – there are so many kitchen ideas to consider.
+Where to install one depends on the shape and layout of your kitchen, but you could incorporate a raised or dropped breakfast bar into your kitchen island ideas, or add one to a peninsula or at the end of a worktop – there are so many kitchen ideas to consider.

 The standard height is 900mm, but if it’s raised above the worktop it should be 1200mm.
 Use height-adjustable stools with footrests so that everyone can sit comfortably.

 Breakfast bar ideas

-Before you consider our breakfast bar ideas, think: space.
+Before you start considering breakfast bar ideas, think: space.

-Kitchen designer Neil Lerner recommends a minimum 30cm/12in overhang to give room for kitchen island seating ideas like bar stools.
+Kitchen designer Neil Lerner recommends a minimum 30cm/12in overhang for a kitchen island, to give room for kitchen island seating ideas like bar stools.
 ‘It’s also important to allow enough room, say 60cm/24in, between the breakfast bar and any wall behind it for easy access,’ he adds.

 ‘It can also be used as a barrier to keep children and guests from getting under your feet while cooking.
 Curved edges are particularly effective at guiding traffic around spaces.’

-Take a look at our breakfast bar ideas for more inspiration and advice.
+Our breakfast bar ideas will provide even more inspiration and advice.

 1. Include a breakfast bar into a kitchen island design